judka-uriel/uriel-book/uriel_en.md

 The following statement confirms this fact:

-> your seed shall stand firm, and your name
+> So shall your seed and your name remain
 (Yeshayahu [66:22](https://www.sefaria.org/Isaiah.66.22))

 The seed is genetic heredity, while the name is conscious belonging